 Diana Kuan knows what kind of recipes people want.
-The author of The Chinese Takeout Cookbook and the brand-new Red Hot Kitchen: Classic Asian Chili Sauces From Scratch and Delicious Dishes to Make With Them is on the ground, teaching cooking classes in both Brooklyn and Beijing, and she’s noticed a swing toward the spicy end of the flavor spectrum.
+The author of 2012’s The Chinese Takeout Cookbook and 2019’s Red Hot Kitchen: Classic Asian Chili Sauces From Scratch and Delicious Dishes to Make With Them is on the ground, teaching cooking classes in both Brooklyn and Beijing, and she’s noticed a swing toward the spicy end of the flavor spectrum.

-That’s why this book, while not an encyclopedia of chili sauces from the continent, introduces unfamiliar readers to a broad swath of sauces, from Indonesia and Malaysia’s sambals to Thailand’s sriracha to Hong Kong’s XO.
+That’s why Red Hot Kitchen, while not an encyclopedia of chili sauces from the continent, introduces unfamiliar readers to a broad swath of sauces, from Indonesia and Malaysia’s sambals to Thailand’s sriracha to Hong Kong’s XO.
 With brief histories, a guide to chilies and ingredients, and recipes for how to put each sauce to use, it’s a primer on heat written for ease and approachability.

-We talked to Kuan to get a deeper sense of why now was the right time for this book and how she developed its vegetarian-friendliness.
+Edible Brooklyn talked to Kuan to get a deeper sense of why 2019 was the right time for this book and how she developed its vegetarian-friendliness.

 Edible Brooklyn: Why build a book around chili sauces?